MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/billing-faqs-dynamics-365-online.md

  During subscription renewal, you can move from credit card to invoice payment, but not from invoice to credit card.
 Please refer to the **Dynamics 365 for Customer Engagement apps (online)** tab on the [Billing support](../admin/billing-support.md) page if you wish to change from invoice to credit card payments at subscription renewal time.

 ## How do I purchase Dynamics 365 for Customer Engagement apps (online) through Volume Licensing?
- If you're interested in placing an order for [!INCLUDE[pn_CRM_online](../includes/pn-crm-online.md)] through Volume Licensing, you can find more information on what the best option is for you by reviewing How Volume Licensing Works.
+ If you're interested in placing an order for [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps  through Volume Licensing, you can find more information on what the best option is for you by reviewing How Volume Licensing Works.
 For detailed information, see [Microsoft Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).

 ## How do I extend my Dynamics 365 for Customer Engagement apps (online) trial?
  You can now extend your free trial on a self-serve extension on the [Admin portal](https://portal.office.com/default.aspx) for a one-time extension of 30 days.
 Alternatively, you can submit a service request via the portal or call the Billing Support toll free numbers.
 Please note that for self-serve extensions you’re required to enter your credit card information, but your credit card won’t be charged for trial extensions.

 ## How do I migrate from Dynamics 365 for Customer Engagement apps (online) to the on-premises version of Dynamics 365 for Customer Engagement?
- If your organization is considering changing from [!INCLUDE[pn_CRM_online](../includes/pn-crm-online.md)] to the on-premises (server-based) version of [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps , you will need to work with [Technical support](contact-technical-support.md).
+ If your organization is considering changing from [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps  to the on-premises (server-based) version of [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps , you will need to work with [Technical support](contact-technical-support.md).

 ## How do I cancel my Dynamics 365 for Customer Engagement apps (online) subscription?
- The instructions in this section apply to subscriptions made through [!INCLUDE[pn_CRM_online](../includes/pn-crm-online.md)] as well as through [!INCLUDE[pn_MS_Office_365](../includes/pn-ms-office-365.md)].
+ The instructions in this section apply to subscriptions made through [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps  as well as through [!INCLUDE[pn_MS_Office_365](../includes/pn-ms-office-365.md)].

  You’ll need to contact billing support to cancel your subscription.
 To contact billing support, please refer to the [Billing support](../admin/billing-support.md) page.